 If the SG cooldown is assumed unavailable, the HTS pressure is conservatively assumed to drop to the steam generator pressure (4.65 MPa) and is maintained constant until phase separation.
 Thus the second stage of the blowdown does not apply.
 The steam discharge at the end of phase separation is governed by one of two mechanisms: either (a) the degraded pump head in a steam environment; or (b) the steam rate required to reject the decay heat.
 Both mechanisms are considered, and the discharge rate is conservatively taken as the greater of the two rates.
 The results are represented as dotted lines in Figures 1 and 2.
-In the case of 40 kg/s break, the blowdown duration is about 10.25 hours if the SG cooldown is not credited.
+In the case of 40 kg/s break, the blowdown duration is about 10.25 hours if the SG cooldown is available.
+The blowdown duration becomes much shorter (about 3.7 hours) if the SG cooldown is not credited.